ddnexus/pagy/docs/guides/upgrade-guide.md

 ==- Overriding

 - Overriding methods in controllers/helpers is not possible or discouraged.
-- The cleanest approach for local overriding is via Ruby refinements and the initializer for global override.
+- The cleanest approach for local overriding is via Ruby refinements or the initializer for global override.
 - Check the [How To Override Pagy Method](../guides/how-to/#override-pagy-methods).
 - If your `pagy-old.rb` contains overridden methods, copy the methods over to the `pagy.rb` initializer, however, consider that:
-  - Internal Pagy protected methods have been extensively refactored, frequently renamed, and occasionally removed.
+  - Internal Pagy protected methods have been extensively refactored, likely renamed, and occasionally removed.
   - You should reconcile internal overrides by reviewing the updated Pagy codebase.

 You may want also to check these internal renaming: